joaoffnogueira/joaoffnogueira/README.md

 # 💫About Me :

-:man_technologist:Systems Analysis and Development graduate.

-:recycle:In career transition.

 Hi there!
-I am João (something like John in English), a former biology teacher who made a career transition to technology as a developer.

-My current study and work are focused on Ruby, but I have some experience with Java, Kotlin and Flutter for mobile development.
+My name is João (something like John in English), I'm a former biology teacher who is now a Flutter developer with 2 Android apps published on Google Play (and a few more on the way).
+My current study and work is focused on Android development, but with Flutter's capabilities, I'm expanding into iOS and Windows development.

-I have academic experience in technical research and extension projects, which helped me to develop communicative skills, teamwork, collaboration, experience with event organization and project management, as well as conduct research to solve problems with continuous learning.

-I also have teaching experience with elementary, high school and university students.
-I am always willing to learn new technologies from both the front-end and back-end.
-My current knowledge includes a bit of web, and C.

 ---

-Former graduations:

-* :leaves:Full degree in Biological Sciences
+Education:

+* :man_technologist:Systems Analysis and Development (2020-2021)

+* :computer:Software Engineering (2019)

-* :school:Specialization in Teaching at Higher Education
+* :school:Specialization in Teaching at Higher Education (2018)

-* :mortar_board:Master degree in Environmental Education
+* :mortar_board:Master degree in Environmental Education (2016-2017)

+* :leaves:Full degree in Biological Sciences (2012-2015)

 ## 🌐Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/joaoffnogueira)